 The current owner of Renishaw is Alexandra Sitwell, daughter of the late Sir Reresby and Lady Sitwell.
 Her extraordinary family have lived at Renishaw for nearly 400 years.

 The Sitwells have always been avid collectors and patrons of the arts and the history of the family is filled with writers, innovators and eccentrics.

-Perhaps the most famed of the Sitwells were the literary trio of Edith, Osbert and Sacheverell Sitwell, who played a huge part in the artistic and literary world in the early part of the last century:
+Perhaps the most famed of the Sitwell family was the literary trio of Edith, Osbert and Sacheverell Sitwell, who played a huge part in the artistic and literary world in the early part of the last century:

 Dame Edith Sitwell (1887 – 1964) was a grandly eccentric poet and novelist, Sir Osbert Sitwell (1892-1969) wrote prose, poetry and also many short stories and novels and Sir Sacheverell Sitwell (1897-1988) was well known for his work on art, architecture, ballet and travel.
 Learn more about the Sitwells on a hall tour, with new specialist tours available throughout the season.

-The museum is open Wednesday to Sunday 10.30am to 4.30pm.
+The museum is open the same days as the gardens.
 Also open for group visits by appointment.